FAQ

 Q: What can I expect at this celebration?

 A: At the start of the event, we encourage you to light a tea-light candle in a traditional clay diya holder and enjoy a moment of personal reflection or prayer.
 You may then choose an available seat in the Chapel’s pews.
 Once the majority of our guests have gathered, we invite a special guest—generally an executive leader or faculty member of the University—to light the main ceremonial lamp and officially inaugurate our celebration.
 Throughout the evening, students and special guest artistes will present traditional dance, as well as spiritual music and devotional chants (bhajan and kirtan), in a spirit of making sacred offerings.
 A number of students will share short reflections, highlighting the spiritual and cultural significance of the holiday for them.
-Hindu Life Program coordinator Vineet Chander will offer a short talk (pravachan) on the spiritual significance of the holiday.
+Assistant Dean and director of the Hindu Life Program Dr. Vineet Chander will offer a short talk (pravachan) on the spiritual significance of the holiday.
 Together, students and special guests will lead a traditional Hindu worship service (aarti) accompanied by the singing of a traditional devotional song—we invite you to stand, if you are able, and sing along.
-The evening ends with a benediction of peace, and the distribution of small packets of prasad (sanctified food) as you exit the Chapel.
+The evening ends with a benediction of peace.
 The event generally runs until about 9pm.

 Q: What should I keep in mind while attending the celebration in order to be a good guest?